Travel ban: Bans issued due to foreign relations

 A country can ban travel to certain countries based on their status of foreign relations and/or if they are viewed with hostility by a said country.
 During the Cold War the United States banned travel by declaring travel invalid to communist countries starting with Yugoslavia in 1947 before expanding to Hungary (1949), Bulgaria (1950), Czechoslovakia (1951) and Albania, Bulgaria, China, Czechoslovakia, Hungary, Poland, Romania along with the Soviet Union in 1952 unless it was "specifically endorsed".
 Countries can also ban travel by certain foreign nationals to specific areas of a said country as done during the Cold War by the United States to nationals of the Soviet Union and vice versa; with the United States restrictions remaining in place from 1955 to 1962.
-Japan from the end of World War II until 1964 when they hosted the 1964 Tokyo Summer Olympics banned travelling abroad for pleasure purposes.
-American restrictions on travel to China ended in 1971 China banned its citizens from travelling abroad and tourists from abroad until after the death of Mao Zedong when the country began to allow limited travel to Hong Kong and Macau starting in 1983.
+Japan from the end of World War II until 1964 when they hosted the 1964 Tokyo Summer Olympics banned traveling abroad for pleasure purposes.
+American restrictions on travel to China ended in 1971 China banned its citizens from traveling abroad and tourists from abroad until after the death of Mao Zedong when the country began to allow limited travel to Hong Kong and Macau starting in 1983.

 With the end of the Cold War, travel became more liberalized.
 Romania would allow its citizens to travel freely to Western countries in January 1990.
 Albania during the Cold War was one of Eastern Europe's most isolated countries and American tourists were banned from visiting until June 1990 with the exception of if one had family in Albania.
 Another example of liberalization that happened at close to the same time was seen in South Korea which started to allow all its citizens to travel freely abroad starting in 1989 as previously they wanted to prevent contact with those who believed in communism and to prevent their currency from being weakened.
 The 1988 Summer Olympics which were held in Seoul are credited in part to this as it helped open up the country to the rest of the world.
 China has also liberalized its travel since the end of the Cold War.